 A lot of people say that while attending the Hakata Dontaku, they discover lots of amazing local foods in Hakata.
 If you get the chance to participate in the event, make sure to try Hakata Ramen and Karashi Mentaiko!

-Date: To be announced (21st May– 22nd May, 2022)
+Date: To be announced (21st-22nd May, 2024)

-The festival is held from Friday to Sunday, the third week of May every year and lasts for 3 days.
+The festival is held from Friday to Sunday, the third week of May every year and lasts for three days.
 It is one of the largest festivals in Tokyo and is visited by about 150,000 people.

 For those who want to see a portable shrine, the festival offers some of the best.
 In addition to the three portable shrines of Asakusa Shrine, which can be said to be the protagonist of the festival, as many as 100 portable shrines will be released from the surrounding towns.